Do Most Car Accident Cases Settle Before Trial?

 4. How Much Experience Do You Have?

 There is nothing wrong with asking car accident lawyers about how much experience they, and the law firms they work at, have.
 In fact, glance at the wall in an attorney’s office and see if they have their law degree hanging.
 When did they graduate?
-Granted, the amount of time that an attorney practices law is not always an indicator of how successful they are, but you can generally count on an experienced attorney understanding exactly what needs to be done to ensure you receive the compensation you are entitled to.
+Granted, the amount of time an attorney practices law is not always an indicator of their success.
+Still, you can generally count on an experienced attorney understanding exactly what needs to be done to ensure you receive the compensation you are entitled to.
 In particular, you can ask a prospective attorney about how much experience they have handling cases similar to yours.

-5. What Are Previous Settlements & Results for Car Accident Cases?
+5. What Are the Previous Settlements & Results for Car Accident Cases?

 You can also ask a car accident injury attorney about their track record of success.
 For example, have they successfully recovered any major settlements or results for previous car accident clients?
 You may be able to find some of this information on the attorney’s website or by Googling the particular attorney you are thinking about using.